Putting Your History Degree to Work

 Students who find historically relevant internships may be able to combine their experience with independent academic work, under faculty supervision, and receive credit through our History 395: Independent Study Course.

-The History Department offers two paid summer intership programs for undergraduates.
-No Free Mopping offers a number of merit-based financial awards to majors who have accepted an unpaid internship of any kind.
-Michigan in the World provides the opportunity for students to create online, public exhibitions based on archival reseach about the history of U-M and its relationships with the wider world.
+The History Department's Michigan in the World initiative is a paid May-June intership program for undergraduates.
+It provides the opportunity for students to create online, public exhibitions based on archival reseach about the history of U-M and its relationships with the wider world.

 Sindecuse Museum of Dentistry